open-ephys/ONI/source/api/liboni/onidriver.rst

     Performs a write operation to one of the hardware configuration registers described in the ONI specification.

-    :param driver_ctx: Context handling the device driver translator state
+    :param driver_ctx: Context handling the device driver translator state.

-    :param config: Register to write to
+    :param config: Register to write to.

-    :param value: Value to be written
+    :param value: Value to be written.

     :return: 0 on success otherwise see :ref:`onidef_error_codes`.